mufflyt/coi/README.md

 ### `0_Data_Prep.R`

 **Description**: First thing to run when starting.
-THSI SHOULD RUN OVERNIGHT.
+THIS SHOULD RUN OVERNIGHT.
 It installs and loads the libraries.
 This takes hours....
 After that it does some significant data cleaning and writes a file to the same folder with the name underscore 2.
 On May 3, 2020 I had the nutz idea of trying to get the most recent data using APIs instead of downloading the individual files.
 APIs are capable of providing data that is refreshed much more often than you can achieve with pulling, cleaning, and loading files.
 This will allow for less storage of data.
 The API also pulls from the "source" so we are always getting the straight data.
-That being said it takes forever to get the data from the APIs.
+That being said it takes forever to get the data from the APIs so I switched back to files saved to an external drive.

 API with Documentation:
 * Physician Compare with a helpful `RSocrata` code snippet - https://dev.socrata.com/foundry/data.medicare.gov/mj5m-pzi6